travisYIN/dotfiles/README.md

 Dotfiles
 ---
-This is my collection of zsh / tmux / .. configurations.
+This is my collection of zsh / tmux / osx / brew / git / ... configurations.

 ## Setup